 Euthanasia opens up a new set of emotional difficulties.
 You’ll need to decide whether to be present when the injection is administered.
 You’ll then need to deal with the aftermath.

 Should I Get a New Cat?

-Some cat owners cannot contemplate the idea of adopting a new pet after a sudden loss.
+Some owners cannot contemplate the idea of adopting a new pet after a sudden loss.
 It seems unfaithful to the memory of a dearly departed companion.
 This is not the case.
-An abundance of cats still need loving homes, and you could provide this.
+An abundance of cats still needs loving homes.

-Avoid the temptation to immediately replace your cat.
-This is impossible.
+Avoid the temptation to get a new cat to ease your pain.
 Cats, like people, cannot be replaced.
-They are all unique individuals, with their own personalities.
+They are all unique with their own personalities.
 This means you’ll have a different relationship with another cat.
-You must be ready for this.

-In addition, it takes time for a bond to form between human and feline.
-The bond with your previous cat had time to organically grow.
-You cannot expect a new cat to immediately share the same sense of kinship.
-Assuming this will lead to disappointment and frustration.
+In addition, it takes time for a bond to form between humans and felines.
+The bond with your previous cat had time to grow organically.
+You cannot expect a new cat to share the same sense of kinship immediately.

-If you worry that you cannot care for another cat, consider another pet.
+If you worry that you cannot care for another cat, consider getting another pet.
 It is unfair to take on a cat if you will constantly liken it to a previous companion.
-A different animal may be a better option for you.
 This way, you are less likely to draw unfavorable comparisons.

-If you feel that you miss feline company, you can still enjoy this.
-Volunteer at a local cat shelter.
-Your assistance will often be gratefully received.
+If you miss having feline company, you can volunteer at a local cat shelter.
+Your assistance will be gratefully received.
 Spend time with the cats of friends or family, too.
-You can still play with and care for cats without taking one into your home.
+You can still play with and care for cats.

 Losing a cat is a heartbreaking experience.
-Draw comfort from the times that you shared, though.
-Your cat had a good life.
+Draw comfort from the times that you shared as your cat had a good life.
 It knew that you did everything you could to make it happy.
-It is sometimes better to burn brightly and briefly, enjoying a short but blissful lifespan.
+You hurt because you cared so much.